 Projects and applications

-There are several types of summer research scholarships, you are strongly encouraged to apply for more than one type.
+There are several types of summer research scholarships.

 Duration and funding